tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/logic/index.md

 - Seamlessly implement patterns and workflows that would otherwise be difficult to implement in code
 - Get started quickly from templates
 - Customize your logic app with your own custom APIs, code, and actions
-- Connect and synchronise disparate systems across on-premises and the cloud
+- Connect and synchronize disparate systems across on-premises and the cloud
-- Build off of BizTalk server, API Management, Azure Functions, and Azure Service Bus with first-class integration support
+- Build off BizTalk server, API Management, Azure Functions, and Azure Service Bus with first-class integration support

 Azure Logic Apps is a fully managed iPaaS (integration Platform as a Service), so developers don't have to worry about building hosting, scalability, availability, and management.